Thursday, June 28, 2012

 Did you know Petit four translates in English to Little Oven.....well I didn't until I started typing this post.
 I always think of Petit fours as the tiny pretty little cakes, but it really means any tiny little treat including a macaron, biscuit or meringue.

 So is it kinda weird calling these shabby chic looking treats - little oven?
-Plus perhaps these sweet little berry flavored cakes are a tough too big too be considered a petit four.
+Plus perhaps these sweet little berry flavored cakes are a tad too big too be considered a petit four.
 But I'm hoping you won't hold that against me.
 I'm just gonna go with calling them petit four cause it makes me happy.

 These are a very simple mini cake covered in a raspberry flavored ganache, filled with a raspberry and white chocolate butter cream and then decorated with butter cream and a mini raspberry macaron.